NahidMuntasir7/Assessment-Tasks/README.md

   Contains the generated synthetic dataset with images and json annotations.

 - **Task 2 (Test Inputs and Outputs)**
-  Contains test images and corresponding model predictions/output files.
+  Contains test images, jsons and corresponding model predictions/output json files.

 - **Report.pdf**
   The technical report (also included in this GitHub repository).